-The cannabis field can be approached and viewed through a variety of lenses.
+This field can be approached and viewed through a variety of lenses.
 MUIH’s program approaches cannabis through two primary lenses: 1) health and wellness, and 2) herbal medicine.

 Health and Wellness Focus

-MUIH’s program and courses emphasize non-medical, CBD-dominant types of cannabis.
+MUIH’s program and courses emphasize non-medical, CBD-dominant types of medicine.
 These federally legal, non-psychoactive forms of cannabis are increasingly incorporated into health and wellness models of care.
 Such models are less focused on disease management and more focused on supporting health-positive constructs such as resilience and well-being.
 This health and wellness focus is consistent throughout all of MUIH’s programs and distinguishes them from more conventional healthcare programs.
 The program also considers to a lesser extent, medical cannabis, which is used within a conventional healthcare model to help treat and manage disease.

 Herbal Medicine Focus

 Cannabis is discussed within the broad context of herbal medicine as a whole.
 Two key aspects of traditional herbal medicine are incorporated into the program.
 First, herbs are not typically used alone and are mostly used as part of combination formulas.
-While cannabis may be the central herb addressed in this program, there will be a continual discussion and consideration of other herbs that can be combined to potentially enhance benefits and reduce risk.
+While it may be the central herb addressed in this program, there will be a continual discussion and consideration of other herbs that can be combined to potentially enhance benefits and reduce risk.
 Second, herbal medicine emphasizes different categories of herbs and clinical approaches for “compensation” (support during illness and dysfunction) and “enhancement” (support for building and maintaining healthy function).
 This offers an additional lens through which to view cannabis and provides further contrast between MUIH’s health and wellness model and conventional medical models.

 The program builds on MUIH’s 20 years of experience offering herbal medicine programs.
 It is one of the very few accredited universities in the U.S. to offer graduate programs in the field.
 MUIH has delivered master’s programs in herbal medicine since 2002, when it launched the first master’s degree in herbal medicine in the United States.
 The faculty in herbal medicine understand cannabis as one of many therapeutic plants and this perspective will permeate all aspects of the program.
 The program faculty are uniquely qualified to discuss cannabis within the framework of herbal medicine principles and practices, something quite distinct from a conventional medical or pharmaceutical perspective.

 The program applies theory to practice in its herbal medicine dispensary.
 MUIH has operated an herbal medicine dispensary since 2002.
 It has served as an educational setting for herbal medicine dispensary practices and quality assurance while providing herbal products to healthcare professionals, herbal medicine students, and the general public.
 The standards and practices from its herbal medicine dispensary, generalizable to working with a range of herbs for various health and wellness purposes in various settings, are leveraged to inform the program and its courses.
-This dispensary does not work with cannabis products and it is not a medical cannabis dispensary.
-The courses in this program emphasize herbal dispensary practices and quality assurance for federally legal, non-psychoactive, CBD-dominant cannabis products and herbal products in general.
+This dispensary does not work with any CBD based products and it is not a medical dispensary.
+The courses in this program emphasize herbal dispensary practices and quality assurance for federally legal, non-psychoactive, CBD-dominant products and herbal products in general.

-The program includes a scientific exploration of two distinct sets of cannabis-based products.
+The program includes a scientific exploration of two distinct sets of products.
 The first group is the CBD-dominant hemp-based products that are not psychoactive, are legal in all fifty U.S. states, and are being integrated increasingly into the dietary supplement industry.
-The second set of products are medical and recreational THC-dominant cannabis products that are psychoactive, regulated more strictly than hemp-based products, and mostly available through a limited number of licensed dispensaries.
-The program examines the science behind cannabis and explores the evidence for therapeutic benefits and risks, and considerations in product design for both types of cannabis-based products.
+The second set of products are medical and recreational THC-dominant products that are psychoactive, regulated more strictly than hemp-based products, and mostly available through a limited number of licensed dispensaries.
+The program examines the science and explores the evidence for therapeutic benefits and risks, and considerations in product design for both types of products.
 Discussion of dispensary practices and quality assurance emphasize CBD-dominant hemp-based products.

 With regards to CBD-dominant hemp-based products, students including complementary and integrative health (CIH) practitioners will learn how to assess products on the market and safely and appropriately recommend those that are well-designed and meet quality control standards.
 Students interested in product design or other work in the dietary supplement industry, will learn the principles of formulation and quality assurance for purposes of evaluating existing products and product development.

-Recommending THC-dominant cannabis products does not fall within the scope of practice for most CIH practitioners; however, many clients are consuming or considering consuming THC-dominant products.
-It is important that CIH practitioners be well informed about quality, safety, and effectiveness of THC-dominant cannabis products in order to identify safety concerns as well as refer to other clinicians when appropriate.
+Recommending THC-dominant products does not fall within the scope of practice for most CIH practitioners; however, many clients are consuming or considering consuming THC-dominant products.
+It is important that CIH practitioners be well informed about quality, safety, and effectiveness of THC-dominant products in order to identify safety concerns as well as refer to other clinicians when appropriate.
 Students interested in working in licensed dispensaries will also benefit from this education as it provides them with the tools to evaluate retail products, build general quality control practices into the dispensary workflow, and inform customers about available products in an ethical and responsible fashion.